 For over thirty years Dan has studied a variety of naturalist and wilderness skills.
 He has a certificate (98% score) in Wildlife Track and Sign from Tracker Certification (a rigorous, internationally recognised tracking assessment) and the NCFE Level 3 Advanced Bushcraft Award.

 Dan is an Associate Tutor for the Field Studies Council, an instructor for the Kamana Naturalist Training Programme, a guest instructor for the Aigas Ranger Training Scheme, and has staffed a range of Art of Mentoring and other courses with nature connection pioneer, Jon Young.
-He has assisted with large carnivore research as Volunteer Team Leader for Slovak Wildlife Society’s wolf and lynx tracking surveys.
+He has also assisted with large carnivore research as Volunteer Team Leader for Slovak Wildlife Society’s wolf and lynx tracking surveys.

 Dan lives in Moray, Scotland.
 He loves funk, slacklining and kung fu, and sometimes performs (unusual) comedy!